Master Tracking List

 (dummy)

 This comm got the best close-up of any dummy, in "The Omega Glory."
-It too was a workhorse, seen aplenty all throughout.
-It also has the most unique (and easiest to see from a distance) moiré pattern, a static printing of the "spider" Pattern #4 clipped from a catalog ad, plus some distinctive antenna solder marks.
-The center jewel looks to be not a faceted flatback but a 3mm diameter round ruby or garnet cabochon gem with a "bullette" shape, probably harvested from a wristwatch crown like those Wah also used on his two tricorders).
-This communicator's bold look and frequent appearances are why we have it bringing up the rear of the list.
+It too was used aplenty throughout.
+It also has the most unique (and easiest to see from a distance) moiré pattern - a static printing of the "spider" Pattern #4, plus it's got some highly distinctive antenna solder marks on its left side.
+The center jewel is not a faceted flatback but a tiny garnet cabochon gem likely harvested from a wristwatch crown (like those Wah also used whole on his two tricorders).
+The antenna's stop pin fell out early, and so it swung fully back.
+This prop's bold look and frequent appearances are why we have it bringing up the rear of the list.

 Current status: unknown